 Confirming the Disease

-A confirmed diagnosis of Johne’s disease usually involves:
+Approved diagnosis for Johne’s disease usually involves:

 - Detecting MAP bacteria in feces or tissues using PCR or culture